Grundig Business Systems

-Grundig Business Systems (GBS) is a German company located in Bayreuth and Nuremberg in Germany and employs 170 people.
-Since 2001, it has been an independent corporation that manufactures analogue and digital dictation devices featuring the "Made in Germany" quality label.
+Grundig Business Systems (GBS) is a German maker of dictation solutions located in Bayreuth and Nuremberg in Germany and employs 170 people.
+It was spun off from Grundig AG in 2001 to focus on the manufacture of analogue and digital dictation devices featuring the "Made in Germany" label.

 Background

-The company began with the Stenorette A – the first Grundig dictation machine on the market – which took place in 1954.
+The company began in 1954 with the Stenorette A, the first Grundig dictation machine on the market.
 The Steno-Cassette 30, developed by Grundig in 1983, became the DIN standard.
 In association with a consortium project of the International Voice Association, the .dss Digital Speech Standard was developed by Grundig in 1995.
-The dictation machine production has been independent from its former parent Grundig under the name of Grundig Business Systems since late 2003.
+The dictation machine division became independent from its former parent Grundig under the name of Grundig Business Systems in 2001.